Within a project, Cloud KMS resources can be created in one of many

 Types of locations for Cloud KMS

-There are three types of locations where you can create Cloud KMS resources.
+There are four types of locations where you can create Cloud KMS resources.

 Regional locations: A regional location consists of zones in a specific geographical place, such as Iowa.